joakim/bismark/readme.md

 > \- This is not a list item.
 > This -- is no longer an en-dash.

+By escaping a hyphen within a word, it becomes a [non-breaking hyphen](https://en.wikipedia.org/wiki/Non-breaking_hyphen).

+	The next hyphen is non\-breaking.

+> The next hyphen is non&#x2011;breaking.

 By escaping a space, it becomes a [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space).

 	This number and its unit must never be broken up by line wrapping: 100\ km

 > This number and its unit must never be broken up by line wrapping: 100&nbsp;km

-Similarly, by escaping a hyphen, it becomes a [non-breaking hyphen](https://en.wikipedia.org/wiki/Non-breaking_hyphen).

-	The next hyphen is non\-breaking

-> The next hyphen is non-breaking

 By escaping a line break, it's possible to emulate Markdown paragraphs.